Metadrop/drupal-boilerplate/readme.md

 Because quality matters, the metadrop/drupal-boilerplate is delivered with [Grumphp](https://github.com/phpro/grumphp), a tool to ensure developers follow the Drupal coding standards and best practices.
-To make your projects fit the highest quality assurance, a git-hook is automatically installed so is not possible to commit any change without accomplishing those Quality requirements.
+To make your projects fit the highest quality assurance, a git-hook is automatically installed so is not possible to commit any change without accomplishing those quality requirements.
 Grumphp is already configured (so you don't need to worry about that) making the following quality checks:
 - [phplint](https://github.com/overtrue/phplint): Detects PHP files syntax errors.
 - yamllint: Detects YAML files syntax errors.